[originally posted 6/12/19 * updated 8/15/20]

 - A hen's eggs can be many colors, especially white, brown, and green.

-- Chicken is high in protein and pretty low in calories.
+- Chicken is high in protein and pretty low in calories, except for the skin.

 - Chicken is also rich in important vitamins and nutrients like B vitamins and vitamin D, which help keep our bodies healthy and strong.